-The underscore prefix is used to hint the programmer that a variable or method is intended for internal use.
-However, this convention isn’t enforced by the Python interpreter.
-Python does not have strong distinction between private and public variables like Java or C++:
+The leading underscore prefix is used as a hint the programmer that a variable or method is intended for internal use.
+However, this convention isn’t enforced by the Python interpreter and it doesn’t affect the behavior of your programs because Python doesn’t have a strong distinction between private and public variables like Java or C++:

 # example.py def foo(): return 42 def _bar(): return 42